abhiuday2510/Creative_Coding/README.md

 ![](STARS/stars.png)

 #### 5.VENOM
-This one creates a small bubble of the color of the pixel that is supposed to be there with a decreasing readius to produce some amaving result
+This one creates a small bubble of the color of the pixel that is supposed to be there with a decreasing readius to produce some amazing result
 ![](VENOM/venm.png)

 #### 6.WAVES